barrynormal/ng-voice-test/IMS_Provisioning.md

   * Details of incoming request - frequency, etc. Are there any triggers, like network load, etc?
   * Who makes these requests?
 Make sure to understand the full audience.
 Their needs and technical competence.
-  * describe the issue or issues as stated by users?
+  * Describe the issue or issues as stated by users?
 Are there more than one?
 List them.
 Make sure to catch edge cases.
   * What is the resolution?
 Do you have a standard doc you send out?
   * How successful is the resolution?
   * Do you get repeat requests from same clients or does the first interaction solve the issue?